 Is Acupuncture right for me?

-It’s important that you feel comfortable with and knowledgeable about your health care.
+It’s important that you feel comfortable with and informed about your health care.
 We pride ourselves on being clear communicators, explaining our process and diagnoses with you so you don’t feel left in the dark.
-If you have any questions about our services or the care we provide you, please don’t hesitate to ask.
+If you have any questions about our services or the care we provide, please don’t hesitate to ask.